isaqb-org/glossary/manuscript/1-terms-A-C.md

 {#term-aggregate}
 ### Aggregate

 Aggregate is a building block of [Domain-Driven Design](#term-DDD).
-Aggregates are complex object structures that are made of [entities](#term-entity) and [value objects](#term-valueobject).
+Aggregates are complex object structures that are made of [entities](#term-entity) and [value objects](#term-value-object).
 Each aggregate has a root entity and is regarded as a unity when it comes to changes.
-An aggregate ensure consistency and integrity of its contained entities with invariantes.
+An aggregate ensure consistency and integrity of its contained entities with invariants.

 {#term-aggregation}
 ### Aggregation

-A form of object composition in object-oriented programming.
+A form of object [composition](#term-composition) in object-oriented programming.
-It differs from ->composition, as aggregation does not imply ownership.
+It differs from composition, as aggregation does not imply ownership.
 When the element is destroyed, the contained elements remain intact.

 {#term-algorithm}